LucasWaelti/kalibr-wiki/Installation.md

 ##A) Using the CDE package (only 64bit)
-To remove necessity of building the code with all its pitfalls, we have packed the entire project with its dependencies into a [CDE](#guo) package.
-The only thing you will need to run this package is the
+To remove necessity of building the toolbox from source, the entire toolbox togehter with its dependencies is packed into a [CDE](#guo) package.

+Download the package [here]

 ##B) Building from source